1. Introduction

 2. Launches the pop-up validation of the update below by clicking on the icon Check

-Follow the same procedure for each recommendation.
+Now, you can follow the same procedure for each recommendation.
 After that go to your risk analysis and make a second iteration.

 After validation, the risk concerned becomes the current risk; the recommendation is deleted from the risk concerned.

-13. Global Dashboard
+15. Global Dashboard

 1. Overview